Quick Guide to Cape Kiwanda

 Geology of Cape Kiwanda

 Cape Kiwanda is one of a kind.
-While the other headlands of the Oregon Coast are made of erosion-resistant basalt from ancient lava flows, the cliffs of Cape Kiwanda are mostly sandstone with just a sprinkling of basalt at its southern end.
-The sandstone of Cape Kiwanda is in the ballpark of 20 million years old, raising the question of how it has persisted long after other sandstone cliffs of a similar age eroded to form sandy beaches.
+While most headlands on the Oregon Coast are made of erosion-resistant basalt from ancient lava flows, Cape Kiwanda is mostly sandstone with just a sprinkling of basalt at its southern end.
+The cape is in the ballpark of 20 million years old, raising the question of how it has persisted long after other sandstone cliffs of a similar age eroded to form sandy beaches.
 Geologists attribute the persistence of Cape Kiwanda to the protection it receives from the basaltic monolith, Haystack Rock.

 Haystack Rock

-As soon as you reach Pacific City Beach, you can’t miss the large cone of Haystack Rock about a mile offshore.
-If this name sounds familiar, it’s with good reason.
-Pacific City’s giant sea stack shares its name with the famous Haystack Rock of Cannon Beach and, I’m afraid, a third Haystack Rock on the southern Oregon Coast near Bandon.
-While Pacific City’s Haystack Rock is the tallest at about 340 feet, it is farther offshore than the Haystack Rock at Cannon Beach, making it harder to appreciate its size.
+As soon as you reach Pacific City Beach, you’ll see the large and conical Haystack Rock about a mile offshore.
+It probably sounds familiar.
+Pacific City’s monolith shares its name with the famous Haystack Rock of Cannon Beach and, I’m afraid, a third Haystack Rock on the southern Oregon Coast near Bandon.
+While Pacific City’s Haystack Rock is the tallest at about 340 feet, it’s farther offshore than the Haystack Rock at Cannon Beach, making it harder to appreciate the size.

 The Sinkhole

-And now on to the cape’s newest geological feature, the sinkhole.
-I’ll admit that I avoided visiting Cape Kiwanda in the past because of its parking fee, which is the highest on the coast and does not accept any of my many annual recreation passes.
+Cape Kiwanda’s newest geological feature is a giant sinkhole.
+Before it appeared, I’ll admit that I avoided visiting Pacific City because of its parking fee, which is the highest on the coast and doesn’t accept any of my many annual recreation passes.
 A matter of principle in other words.
 The sinkhole changed things.
 I could no longer resist.
 I needed to see that big ol’ Sarlaac-looking pit no matter the parking fee.

 The sinkhole may become a channel like this one someday